tomaszprasolek/AZ204-DocumentVault/README.md

 - **Bicep** scripts - creates all infrastracture in Azure

 ![Resource diagram](Resources/ResourcesDiagram.png)

-## TODO
-- [X] Bicep - create Cosmos DB using main script
-- [X] Bicep - add Cosmos DB key to Key Vault
-- [X] Setup CI/CD in Github Actions
-- [X] Filter data by logged in user ID
-- [X] Azure Function - use it to generate download link to file
-- [ ] Azure Function
-  - [X] Create Azure Function using Bicep
-    - [ ] Add Function to has access to KeyVault
-    - [X] Use the same service plan as App Service has. **Need to create the new service plan**
-  - [X] Create Github Action to deploy the function to Azure
-  - [X] Add application settings - I don't know where?? **Add settings in Bicep scripts**
-    - [X] StorageAccountName
-    - [X] ContainerName
-    - [X] KeyVaultUri
-- [ ] Remove publishToAzure.run - use `git filter-repo` >> https://gist.github.com/tomaszprasolek/a1d66512bf30afd5019df6b20a2255ab
-- [ ] Make pipeline to run Bicep script and create infrastructure in the Azure
-- [ ] Add Azure Function, timger trigger - remove expired links from Azure CosmosDb

 ## How to set up the CI/CD on Github and environment on Azure